cpfair/quran-align/README.md

 * `start_msec`/`end_msec` are timestamps within the input audio file.
 * `stats` contain statistics from the matching routine that aligns the recognized words with reference text.

-Here, a "word" is defined by splitting the text of the Qur'an  by spaces (specifically, `quran-uthmani.txt` from [Tanzil.net](http://tanzil.net/download) - without me_quran tanween differentiation!).
-Note that the language model used for recognition treats muqata'at as sets of words (ا ل م instead of الم) - but they will appear as a single word in the alignment output.
+Here, a "word" is defined by splitting the text of the Qur'an by spaces (specifically, `quran-uthmani.txt` from [Tanzil.net](http://tanzil.net/download) - without me_quran tanween differentiation).
+Within the code, you may notice that the language model used for recognition treats muqata'at as sequences of words (ا ل م instead of الم) - but they will always appear as a single word in the alignment output.

 ### Data Quality